 All of these foods should be chopped or shredded finely to make them easily digestible.
 As a guide, a piece of food should not be larger than the space between the bearded dragon’s eyes.
 This also applies to the insects you will feed your pet, but using this guide will allow you to adjust the size of the food as your pet grows.

 Insects suitable for bearded dragons include crickets, locusts and mealworms.
 Insects should be ‘gut loaded’ before feeding to offer the greatest amount of nutrition, and they should also be dusted with a vitamin and mineral powder for an easy way to supplement your pet with the nutrients they need for healthy growth.
+A selection of live reptile food is available in a new range on our website.

 Live foods can be bought from many pet stores, and some online retailers even offer a subscription service so you can receive new live foods every month.
 If you have more than one bearded dragon or are a bearded dragon breeder you may wish to cut down on costs by taking the trouble to breed your own crickets, keep checking back for more information and advice on keeping bearded dragons!